Customize Start screen in Windows 8 and 8.1

-Windows 8 has a radically redesigned Start menu that uses the new Modern UI/Metro style.
+Windows 8 and 8.1 have a radically redesigned Start menu that uses the new Modern UI/Metro style.
 It is now called Start screen.
-List of applications and programs now consists of pinned tiles that have different sizes and colors.
+List of applications and Desktop programs now consists of pinned tiles that have different sizes and colors.
 You can also pin folders to the new Start screen.

 Because the new Start screen is much simpler than Start menu was in previous Windows versions, there are no recently used programs and documents or Jump Lists available.
 This also means less configuration options and therefore less confusion.

-To pin an item to Start screen, find it using the new Search pane (keyboard shortcut Windows Key+Q) or locate it using Windows Explorer (keyboard shortcut Windows Key+E).
+To pin an item to Start screen, find it using the new Search pane (keyboard shortcut Windows Key+Q) or locate it using File Explorer (keyboard shortcut Windows Key+E).
 Right-click the program, application or folder and click Pin to Start in App bar or popup menu.
 Touch screen owners should flick the item instead - touch and then drag down a little.

-The new item is now the last tile on Start menu.
+The new item is now the last tile on Start screen.